1995: The first version

 Back to the top

 Arthur Conan Doyle also wrote a stage plays.
-One of these was a one-act play called The Crown Diamond.
-The manuscript was first called The Adventure of the Mazarin Diamond and The Adventure of the Mazarin Stone was written afterwards based on this play.
+One of these was a one-act play called The Crown Diamond: An Evening with Sherlock Holmes which was performed in 1921.

-According to the script, the scene is Mr Holmes's room at Baker Street.
-The description of the room is as follows:
+According to the script, the scene is Mr Holmes's room at Baker Street, and here is a description of the room:

 It presents the usual features, but there is deep bow window to it, and across there is drawn a curtain running upon a brass rod fastened across eight feet above the ground, and enclosing recess of the window.

-By the way, if you would like to know more about these stage plays as well as other Sherlock Holmes material by Arthur Conan Doyle which are outside the canon of stories, there is a fascinating book called The Uncollected Sherlock Holmes which really ought to be in every Sherlockian's library.
+If you would like to know more about the stage plays as well as other Sherlock Holmes material by Arthur Conan Doyle which are outside the canon of stories, there is a fascinating book called The Uncollected Sherlock Holmes which really ought to be in every Sherlockian's library.

 Back to the top